AlistairDriscoll/project-2/README.md

       announce = "Spock smashes Scissors!";
       return ["loss", announce];
     }
-    // analyse if player choice is lizard
+    // Analyze if player choice is Lizard
   } else if ((op1 == "Lizard")) {

     if ((op2 == "Rock")) {